Accessibility statement for the Met Office website

 Perceivable

-- Some videos on the website are video-only with no audio track or alternative provided.
+- Some videos on older and infrequently accessed pages are video-only with no audio track or alternative provided.
 This fails WCAG success criterion 1.2.1 (Audio-only and Video-only).
-We plan to provide accessible alternatives for videos on frequently accessed and important pages by November 2021.
-We plan to provide accessible alternatives for videos on all pages by the end of 2022.
+We plan to audit and update all pages by December 2024.

-- Captions are not provided for all prerecorded videos.
+- Captions are not provided for prerecorded videos on older and infrequently accessed pages.
 This fails WCAG 2.1 success criterion 1.2.2 (Captions (Prerecorded)).
-We plan to provide accessible alternatives for videos on frequently accessed and important pages by November 2021.
-We plan to provide accessible alternatives for videos on all pages by the end of 2022.
+We plan to audit and update all pages by December 2024.

-- On some website pages there is no heading structure, or the heading structure is incorrect.
+- There is no heading structure, or the heading structure is incorrect, on some older and infrequently accessed pages.
 This fails WCAG 2.1 success criterion 1.3.1 (Info and Relationships).
-We will resolve instances on frequently accessed and important pages by November 2021.
-We plan to have correct heading structures on all pages by the end of 2022.
+We plan to audit and update all pages by December 2024.

 Operable

-- There are instances across the site where web pages do not have titles that adequately describe the topic or purpose of the page.
+- Some titles do not adequately describe the topic or purpose of the page on older and infrequently accessed pages.
 This fails WCAG 2.1 success criterion 2.4.2 (Page Titled).
-We plan to resolve this on frequently accessed and important pages by November 2021.
-We plan to resolve this on all pages by the end of 2022.
+We plan to audit and update all pages by December 2024.

-- There are instances across the site where the purpose of a link cannot be determined from the link text or link context.
+- The purpose of a link cannot be determined from the link or link context on some older and infrequently accessed pages.
 This fails WCAG 2.1 success criterion 2.4.4 (Link Purpose (In Context)).
-We plan to resolve this on frequently accessed and important pages by November 2021.
-We plan to resolve this on all pages by the end of 2022.
+We plan to audit and update all pages by December 2024.

-- There are instances across the website where headings do not adequately describe how the information is organised in a page.
+- Headings do not adequately describe how the information is organised on some older and infrequently accessed pages.
 This fails WCAG 2.1 success criterion 2.4.6 (Headings and Labels).
-We plan to resolve this on frequently accessed and important pages by November 2021.
-We plan to resolve this on all pages by the end of 2022.
+We plan to audit and update all pages by December 2024.

 Content that's not within the scope of the accessibility regulations